philipxlee/baba-is-you/README.md

 * Key/Mouse inputs:

   * Arrow Keys: Up, Down, Left, Right to move controllable characters.
-  * Cheat Keys:
+  * Cheat Keys (Gameplay):
     * `R`: Restart the level
     * `W`: Win the level
     * `L`: Lose the level
     * `E`: Spawn an enemy (crab)
     * `X`: Easter egg: Turn Baba more girly with a bow and a skirt!

+  * Authoring Environment:
+    * Drag and drop using mouse
+    * Remove blocks using mouse clicks
+    * Cheat Keys:
+      * "R" : Restarts the level
+      * "S" : Saves current level
+      * "L" : Loads a level for editing

 ### Notes/Assumptions

 * Assumptions or Simplifications: